gitlabhq/gitlabhq/doc/api/oauth2.md

 ### 1. Registering the client

-Creat an application in user's account profile.
+Create an application in user's account profile.

 ### 2. Requesting authorization